 For information about the capabilities of the formatters, see the IAR C/C++Development Guide for ARM.

 Printf formatter

-If Auto is selected, the linker automatically chooses the appropriate formatter for printf-related functions based on information from the compiler.
+If you select Auto, the linker automatically chooses the appropriate formatter for printf-related functions based on information from the compiler.

 To override the default formatter for all printf-related functions, except for wprintf variants, choose between: